TommiChi/abn-amro-code-challenge/README.md

 - A (authenticated) show overview page.
 The first time you enter the page you will be presented with a "fancy" animated splash screen to keep the end user entertained while data is being fetched.
 - A (authenticated) show detail page.
 Accessible via the overview page, or directly if you know the show ID
+- A (authenticated) genre page.
+Accessible by selecting a specific genre from the overview page.
+This page contains an infiinite scroll feature, that will keep requesting new results until there are no more pages to request

 - A search bar, that starts making your search as you type and displays the results in an overlay
+- A genre selector that allows you to filter your view to display all the shows of one specific genre

+### Authentication
+The original implementation had was using Firebase Google authentication.
+I was subsequently informed that it would not be possible for ABN AMRO employees to login with a Google account.
+In order to maintain the flow of the application and not remove any features, Google auth was replaced with a fake login; you just need to click on the fake login link and you will be logged in (it's all moocked internally with custom cookies)

+### Using the App
+The first time you go to the home page you will be provided with a link to the login page:
+- Click on the "Sign in" link
+- In the login page, click on the "Fake User" link

+After this you will be redirected to the main overview (/browse) page.
+Fron there you are welcome to click around and test the features of the app

+Every subsequent visit (after login) to the "/" and "/login" routes will redirect you back to the "/browse" route

+### Testing
+The testing strategy is as follows:
+- Unit tests: components, services and stores
+- E2E (Playwright) tests: views and general interaction
+- Accessibility: this is done in Playwright, in accessibilty.spec.ts .
+The "Axe" package is used in conjuction with Playwright

 ### CI/CD
 For this project the CI/CD process is as simple as it gets; every push merge to the main branch kicks off a production build in Vercel.
 Creating a merge request also creates a "feature" build, that reflects the state of your feature branch.